-Restricted cash refers to amounts received from bond obligors or other security provided by failed ATOL holders.
-The balance represents funds not used but still available for refunds to consumers.
-Any funds not used over the life of a failure are returned to the bond obligor or administrator / liquidator (as appropriate) upon completion of the administrative functions by the CAA in respect of the failed company.

-The Trust recognises an asset in respect of cash and cash equivalents held in relation to any security received, and a corresponding liability in respect of amounts currently unused and due to bond and other security obligors.
+[†] Restricted Cash refers to amounts received from bond obligors or other security provided by failed ATOL holders and represents funds not used but still available for the benefit of consumers.
+Any funds not used over the life of a failure are returned to the bond obligor or administrator / liquidator of the failed company (as appropriate).
+The Trust recognises an asset in respect of cash held in relation to any security received, and a corresponding liability in respect of amounts currently unused and due to bond and other security obligors.